w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to support assessment:

 * Practical &mdash; Present students with an ebook and ask them to define how it should be split into smaller and more manageable pieces so that it can be easier to navigate and understand.
-Assess how students use mechanisms to split large amounts of text into smaller and more manageable pieces, such as headings, pages, and chapter marks.
+Assess how students use headings, heading level ranks, pages, and chapter marks to split large amounts of text into smaller and more manageable pieces.
 * Practical &mdash; Present students with unusual words and abbreviations and ask them to define a mechanism to provide the explanation of such words or the expansion of the abbreviations.
 Assess how students define a mechanism to provide explanations of unusual words and expansions of abbreviations.

 {% include excol.html type="end" %}